moorinl/cookiecutter-wagtail/README.md

-# Cookiecutter Django
+# Cookiecutter Django Wagtail

-A Cookiecutter template for Django and Django Wagtail.
+A Cookiecutter template for Django Wagtail.

 ## Usage